MoombaDS/1DV608-Project/README.md

-# 1DV608 Assignment 4: Register
+# 1DV608 Project: Quiz System
-Here you will find the source code for the php Registration system created for Assignment 4 by Ioseff Griffith.
+Here you will find the source code for the php Quiz System created for the Project assignment, created by Ioseff Griffith.

-A live demo can be found at: http://rm-audio.com/media/register/
+A live demo can be found at: http://rm-audio.com/media/quiz/